Bumze/multinational-retail-data-centralisation/README.md

 Using Python script, a file named database_utils.py is created.
 Its class DatabaseConnector and methods are created to enable connection to and upload data to the empty database ceated in PGAdmin4.
 The methods include

 - **read_db_creds**
 This method reads secured details on a yaml file required for connection through the sqlalchemy database engine to extract and through the engine to load to the database.
+The yaml file contained credentials in the format

+RDS_HOST: *add data source link*
+RDS_PASSWORD: *Password*
+RDS_USER: *add user*
+RDS_DATABASE: postgres
+RDS_PORT: 5432

+Adapt this for creating the credentials for uploading to the local host as

+RDS_HOST: 'localhost'
+RDS_PASSWORD: 'Password'
+RDS_USER: 'postgres'
+RDS_DATABASE: 'dbname'
+RDS_PORT: 5432

 - **init_db_engine**
 This method initialises and returns a sqlalchemy database engine.
 It takes the details from the yaml file and connects to the engine.
 - **upload_to_db**